Captain America: Brave New World: Plot

 While investigating, Wilson is ambushed by Sidewinder and captures him.
 Torres tracks a call on Sidewinder's phone to a hidden black site in West Virginia called Camp Echo One.
 Ross tries to salvage the treaty, but the Japanese government blames him for the theft of their adamantium and the subsequent White House attack.
 Ross realizes that the mastermind behind these events is Dr. Samuel Sterns, who gained advanced intelligence after being exposed to the blood of Bruce Banner / Hulk during the Abomination's rampage through Harlem.
 (Note: As depicted in the film The Incredible Hulk (2008)) Ross imprisoned Sterns at Camp Echo One, publicly blamed him for the Abomination's actions, and promised to release him if Sterns helped advance him to the presidency.
 Wilson and Torres find Sterns and learn how he uses technology and the song "Mr. Blue" to control minds.
 He escapes while they are fighting mind-controlled soldiers.

 Ross sends Bat-Seraph to secure Camp Echo One, where she finds and helps Wilson and Torres.
 The trio meet with Wilson's military friend Dennis Dunphy, who has Sidewinder in custody.
 Wilson learns enough from Sidewinder to deduce Sterns's plan to destroy Ross's reputation.
 Wilson, Torres, and Bat-Seraph go to Celestial Island where Ross and Ozaki, the Prime Minister of Japan, are racing to claim ownership of adamantium.
 Ross tells Wilson that he is dying of heart failure and had Sterns develop pills that have prolonged his life; Ross refused to release Sterns for fear that he would no longer make the pills, leading to Sterns's anger and plans for revenge.
 Sterns takes control of the minds of two American pilots and makes them attack the Japanese fleet.
-Wilson and Torres intercept the planes and convince the Japanese to stand down, but Torres is critically injured in the fight.
+Wilson and Torres intercept the planes and convince the Japanese to stand down, but Torres is injured in the fight.